Wednesday, March 11, 2026

 The Big Idea: Dividing Data

 All three concepts are about locating positions within a dataset — they help you understand how values are distributed and where any particular value stands relative to the rest.
+The median is a midpoint of the distribution.

 I. Median